Cheetahzzzz1/Computing-Systems-for-ML-basics/README.md

 # Problem Breakdown

-<ins> Problem 1 : Mean Calculation
+<ins> Problem 1 : Mean Calculation</ins>

+1. Function name : findMean(points)

+2. Description : Computes the mean for each dimension of the dataset.